-Since wars begin in the minds of men and women, it is in the minds of men and women that the defenses of peace must be constructed.
+Since wars begin in the minds of men and women, it is in the minds of men and women that the defences of peace must be constructed.

-In a fragile world, political and economic arrangements of governments are not enough to secure the lasting and sincere support of the peoples.
-Lasting peace must be founded upon the intellectual and moral solidarity of humanity, human rights and human dignity.
-It must be founded upon dialogue and mutual understanding.
+Political and economic arrangements of governments are not enough to secure the lasting and sincere support of the peoples.
+Peace must be founded upon dialogue and mutual understanding.
+Peace must be built upon the intellectual and moral solidarity of humanity.

-In this spirit, UNESCO works so that each child and citizen has access to quality education.
-UNESCO develops educational tools to help people live as global citizens free of hate and intolerance.
-By promoting cultural heritage and the equal dignity of all cultures, UNESCO strengthens bonds among cultures.
-UNESCO’s fosters scientific programs and policies as platforms for development and cooperation.
+In this spirit, UNESCO develops educational tools to help people live as global citizens free of hate and intolerance.
+UNESCO works so that each child and citizen has access to quality education.
+By promoting cultural heritage and the equal dignity of all cultures, UNESCO strengthens bonds among nations.
+UNESCO fosters scientific programmes and policies as platforms for development and cooperation.
 UNESCO stands up for freedom of expression, as a fundamental right and a key condition for democracy and development.
-Serving as a laboratory of ideas, UNESCO helps countries adopt international standards and manages programs that promote cooperation, the free flow of ideas and access to quality education for all.
+Serving as a laboratory of ideas, UNESCO helps countries adopt international standards and manages programmes that foster the free flow of ideas and knowledge sharing.

-This was the lesson learned from a world war that was marked by racist and anti-Semitic violence.
+UNESCO's founding vision was born in response to a world war that was marked by racist and anti-Semitic violence.
 Seventy years on and many liberation struggles later, UNESCO’s mandate is as relevant as ever.
-The world is still a volatile place, where cultural diversity is under attack, and new forms of intolerance and exclusion, rejection of scientific facts and threats to freedom of expression challenge peace and human rights.
+Cultural diversity is under attack and new forms of intolerance, rejection of scientific facts and threats to freedom of expression challenge peace and human rights.
 In response, UNESCO's duty remains to reaffirm the humanist missions of education, science and culture.